How Much to Ship a Car Cross Country?

 Price Factor #4: Season

 Ah, travel season.
 Similar to airline prices, transport prices experience some seasonal fluctuations.
-If you’re looking for cheap auto shipping, know that seasons are a factor.
+If you’re wondering how much it is to ship a car cross country, you should know that, in order to acquire cheap auto shipping, seasons are a factor.

 - Late fall/winter shipping: Often, shipping your car south between November – February is more expensive than shipping during the spring/summer months.
 Freezing ice, snow, and dangerous road conditions make it challenging for drivers to transport cars.
 It’s also a time when snowbirds are flying south for the winter and shipping their cars.